 In order to establish the exact cause of a patient’s dysphagia, a consultant may arrange for one or more of the following tests:

-- Barium swallow, which is an examination of the throat and esophagus.
-The patient swallows barium, a chalky liquid that coats the inside of the esophagus so that it can be highlighted on X-ray.
+- Barium swallow test, which is an examination of the throat and esophagus.
+The patient swallows barium, which is a chalky liquid that coats the inside of the esophagus so that it can be highlighted on X-ray.

 - Fluoroscopy, where a certain type of barium is used that enables videotaping of the swallowing process.

-- Esophagoscopy, which uses a thin tube called an endoscope that is passed down the throat to examine the esophagus and maybe also the stomach and top of the intestine.
-During this procedure, a small sample of tissue is sometimes also taken for analysis and this is referred to as biopsy.
+- Esophagoscopy, which uses a thin tube called an endoscope that is passed down the throat to examine the esophagus, as well as the stomach and duodenum.
+During this procedure, a biopsy, which is a tissue sample, is sometimes also taken for analysis.

 - Laryngoscopy, where a mirror or endoscope is used to examine the back of the throat